Zarema: Night of My life

 In 2018, Zarema recorded and released a new English language song, "Night of My Life", produced and co-written by multiple-Grammy Award-winning producer, RedOne.
 Zarema was inspired to work with RedOne by his journey from humble beginnings in Morocco to his musical debut in Sweden, followed by his meteoric rise in the US, with his prominent hit songs like "Just Dance", "Poker Face", "Bad Romance", and "Alejandro" for Lady Gaga, "On the Floor" for Jennifer Lopez and Pitbull, "Rain Over Me" for Marc Anthony and Pitbull, "C'est la Vie" for Khaled, and "I Like It" for Enrique Iglesias.
 The melody for "Night of My Life" was co-written by RedOne and Zarema and the lyrics were co-written by Zarema and John Anthony Russell.
 "Night of My Life" was released in numerous countries by Roton Music of Romania and Dogan Music of Turkey.

+I Hold You Child

+In 2025, after seeing the immense suffering of so many refugee children around the world, Zarema was inspired to write a song called "I Hold You Child" about a refugee mother and her child desperately fleeing from a war zone, leaving their husband/father behind to fight in the war.
+Her lyrics quote the mother as speaking to her child about their "fragile lives" and of covering her child's eyes to shield the child from the horrible sights of war and the night "skies on fire," and of comforting her child with their hopes of returning to "Daddy's safe arms."

+After a great deal of searching for just the right music director, Zarema was fortunate enough to get in contact with Marc Klasfeld, the well-known creator of See You Again with Wiz Khalifa featuring Charlie Puth, one of the most-watched videos on YouTube.
+Meeting Zarema, hearing the song, and considering the cause that it advocated for, Klasfeld agreed to create a video for "I Hold You Child."

+Zarema released the song and video on May 11, 2025, in honor of Mother's Day in the United States.